 - Providing feedback to help people be effective in their roles

 - Creating a stronger, more sustainable club/association

-As Communication is the key to success in recruiting and engaging new volunteers, Sport England Club Matters have resources available to guide clubs on how to effectively communicate with volunteers.
+As communication is the key to success in recruiting and engaging new volunteers, Sport England's Buddle have resources available to guide clubs on how to effectively communicate with volunteers.

 Welcoming your new volunteers is vital to making a good first impression.
 A well-planned welcome process, or induction, can help a new volunteer feel supported, informed, valued, and can enable them to make a contribution straight away.

 - Induction guide - induction of a new volunteer should be a planned process and is an important part of making volunteers feel welcomed and valued.